 - The video must meet a minimum of four seconds, and cannot go over 15 minutes.

 - Your aspect ratio must fall between 1:91:1 and 1:2.

 - There is a description copy limit of 500 characters.

-- Make sure to create video that's not dependent on audio for greater accessibility and those who scroll with sound off.
+- Make sure to create a video that's not dependent on audio for greater accessibility and for those who scroll with sound off.

 Promoted Carousels contain up to five images that users can swipe through.
 Carousels are used to give a deeper brand story within one Pin.